nergalex/f5-aks-kic-lab/source/class6/module2/module2.rst

 ----------------------------------------------------------------

-This lab demonstrates the value added feature of NGINX Controller:
+This lab demonstrates the value added feature of NGINX App Protect managed by Controller:

 - **Life Cycle Management**